 The truth however is that I work way more than 4 hours a week.
 I do that because I love what I do, I don’t consider it to be work but play.

 Think about your typical kid, what would he like to do on a perfect day.
-Play video games, soccer with friends?
+Play video games, or soccer with friends?